 I’ll be honest, though, I wasn’t really surprised.
 I’ve always struggled with my faith.
 I don’t mean questioning my salvation or the source of my faith; I just don’t have a lot of faith.

 Nate and I saved up all our money to come to school at the MTC for two years.
-We didn’t ask anyone for help.
 We planned well in advance; we were conscientious of our spending.
 Our savings has the money we need for tuition and all of our other expenses.
 We have our monthly budget planned out for the next 30 months of our lives.
 But then I hear people here at the training center say “we don’t know how our family’s going to pay for next semester, but we’re here by faith that God wants us to be here.”
 Part of me is always split in my judgment.
 On the one hand I’m thinking, you should have saved up your money like we did and planned better.
 On the other hand I’m thinking, dang, God, I couldn’t do that.
 I wouldn’t have come.
 What’s wrong with me?

 Last night we ate dinner with a missionary couple who went to the field with only 5% of their recommended support raised.
 They talked about staying on the field for 20 + years with nothing.
 I wouldn’t have gone.
 No way.
 I don’t have that kind of faith.